DecisioNet: A Binary-Tree Structured Neural Network: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) and decision trees (DTs) are both state-of-the-art classifiers.
-DNNs perform well due to their representational learning capabilities, while DTs are computationally efficient as they perform inference along one route (root-to-leaf) that is dependent on the input data.\\ In this paper, we present DecisioNet (DN), a binary-tree structured neural network.
+DNNs perform well due to their representational learning capabilities, while DTs are computationally efficient as they perform inference along one route (root-to-leaf) that is dependent on the input data.
+In this paper, we present DecisioNet (DN), a binary-tree structured neural network.
 We propose a systematic way to convert an existing DNN into a DN to create a lightweight version of the original model.

-DecisioNet takes the best of both worlds - it uses neural modules to perform representational learning and utilizes its tree structure to perform only a portion of the computations.\\ We evaluate various DN architectures, along with their corresponding baseline models on the FashionMNIST, CIFAR10, and CIFAR100 datasets.
-We show that the DN variants achieve similar accuracy while significantly reducing the computational cost of the original network.
+DecisioNet takes the best of both worlds - it uses neural modules to perform representational learning and utilizes its tree structure to perform only a portion of the computations.
+We evaluate various DN architectures, along with their corresponding baseline models on the FashionMNIST, CIFAR10, and CIFAR100 datasets.
+We show that the DN variants achieve similar accuracy while significantly reducing the computational cost of the original network. \keywords{Neural Network Optimization \and Decision Trees.}